electrikmilk/Based/README.md

 # Based
-A database manager (like PHPMyAdmin) written in PHP as a exercise in SQL queries.
+A database manager (like PHPMyAdmin) written in PHP as a exercise in SQL.